mineablepunks/mpunks-miner-bundle-windows-x64/README.md

 ### Step 3: Set up the `mpunks-miner-supervisor`

-- Install Python 3.9 (<= 3.8 WILL NOT WORK) or upgrade existing Python to 3.9
+- Install Python 3.9 or above (<= 3.8 WILL NOT WORK) or upgrade existing Python to 3.9
   - You can do this by downloading/installing Python 3.9 for Windows from the official Python website.
   - **Be sure to add the `python` executable (and `pip`) to your PATH**
 - Open up a terminal (`cmd.exe` or `powershell.exe` will do)